malgorzatakonkol/Kite_Control/README.md

 ### Description:
 Kitesurfing school website.
+You can check the weather and wind speed at training points.
 Website is responsive with form served in php.
 I used Slick-Slider and parallax for layout.